 Harry Frankfurt, On Bullshit

 A lovely, short, scholarly, but highly readable treatise on all the different flavors of bullshit.
-Invaluable preparation for any investor who will ever listen to a salesman extolling any potential investment.
+Invaluable investor preparation for listening to a salesman (or corporate CEO) extolling an investment opportunity.

 These are the second set of "core" books I assign to my investment research summer interns, and as the section title implies, these are the more serious ones.
 Though equally captivating, some of these are a bit denser, and may provoke more reflection.Nassim Nicholas Taleb, The Black Swan